w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 ## Fees in the XCM Pallet

-Message fees are only paid if the interior location is **not** equal to the interpreting consensus system (known as `Here` in the context of an XCM Multilocation).
+Message fees are only paid if the interior location does not equal the interpreting consensus system (known as Here in the context of an XCM `Multilocation`).
 Otherwise, the chain bears the fees.
-If applicable, fees are withdrawn from the assets from the specified `MultiLocation`.
+If applicable, fees are withdrawn from the assets from the specified `MultiLocation` and used as payment to execute any subsequent instructions within the XCM.

+Fees are generally dependent on several factors within the `XcmConfig`.
+For example, the barrier may negate any fees be paid at all.

+Before any XCM is sent, and if the destination chain’s barrier requires it, a `BuyExecution` instruction is used to buy the necessary weight for the XCM.
+XCM fee calculation is handled by the Trader, which iteratively calculates the total fee based on the number of instructions.

+The Trader used to calculate the weight (time for computation in consensus) to include in the message.
+Fee calculation in XCM is highly configurable and, for this reason, subjective to whichever configuration is in place.